-$^{2}$ However, in such cases the paternity of the husband is still presumed where the court is satisfied that he had sexual intercourse with the mother around the date of the conception.
+- If a child was conceived before the marriage was concluded or at a time when the spouses were living apart, no further grounds need be given for the challenge. - However, in such cases the paternity of the husband is still presumed where the court is satisfied that he had sexual intercourse with the mother around the date of the conception.

-III.
-Time limits The husband must file the challenge within one year of learning of the birth and of the fact that he is not the father or that another man had sexual intercourse with the mother around the date of the conception, but in any event not later than five years after the birth.

-The child's challenge must be filed at the latest within one year of attaining the age of majority.

-Once these time limits have expired, a challenge of paternity is admissible provided there is good cause for the delay.
+- The husband must file the challenge within one year of learning of the birth and of the fact that he is not the father or that another man had sexual intercourse with the mother around the date of the conception, but in any event not later than five years after the birth. - The child's challenge must be filed at the latest within one year of attaining the age of majority. - Once these time limits have expired, a challenge of paternity is admissible provided there is good cause for the delay.

-C. Conflict of presumptions Where a child was born within 300 days of the dissolution of the marriage as a result of death and the mother has since remarried, the second husband is deemed to be the father.

-$^2$ If this presumption is disproved, the first husband is deemed to be the father.
+C. Conflict of presumptions

+- Where a child was born within 300 days of the dissolution of the marriage as a result of death and the mother has since remarried, the second husband is deemed to be the father. - If this presumption is disproved, the first husband is deemed to be the father.